 To allow us to do our job and keep our waterways open and fair for all, we need to ensure all boaters using them are playing their part too.

 "Thank you for your prompt and courteous action to resolve this.”Boating customer

-Our boat licence customer support team work up and down the country to look after the licensing of the boats on our canals and rivers.
+Our boat licence customer support team work up and down the country to help boaters get a boat and keep a boat licence.
 Part of that is making sure boaters understand the terms and conditions of their licence, such as sticking to their mooring times and cruising appropriately.
 This is so every boater has a fair chance to explore as much of the network as they want.

 In the unlikely event that you’re not following the conditions of your licence, the team may have to take suitable action.
-But rest assured that we will always contact you beforehand to give you as much time as possible to get in touch with us.
+But rest assured that we'll always contact you beforehand to give you as much time as possible to get in touch with us.